 The natural approach to restoring optimal neurotransmitter production and processing can be summed up in four strategies:

-- DIETARY CHANGES – based on the results we get from tests for food sensitivities and blood sugar.
+- DIETARY CHANGES – based on your food sensitivities and blood sugar levels.

-- NUTRITIONAL SUPPLEMENTS* – vitamins, minerals, amino acids, etc., depending on what we discover from your lab tests.
+- NUTRITIONAL SUPPLEMENTS* – vitamins, minerals, amino acids, etc., depending on what we discover from your results.
+I guide you how to do this in a step by step approach based on almost 20 years of experience helping people like you.

 - BETTER SLEEP – sleep is when your body recovers from any kind of imbalance.
 Depression and anxiety often come with disrupted sleep.
 Making sure you sleep better is an essential part of the healing equation.
-With or without depression, if sleep is an issue for you, you might wish to have a look at my book Insomnia: A Natural Guide to Better Sleep.
+With or without depression, if sleep is an issue for you, you might wish to have a look at my bestselling book, The Natural Insomnia Solution.

 Perhaps you chose to read this article because you have reached the point of being sick and tired of taking anti-depressants or other medication, without getting any permanent relief from them.
 Or perhaps you (or someone you care about) have been struggling with depression or other mood challenges, without a clear idea of why it is happening or what you can do about it.